project-imprimis/libprimis/README.md

 and rendering code.

-With many modern features, including realtime deferred shading, volumetric lighting, and tone mapping support, Libprimis is not just another engine project built on quarter-century old rendering tech.
-Libprimis' core is fast, capable, and modern, and fully open sourced.
+With many modern features, including realtime deferred shading, volumetric lighting, and tone mapping support, Libprimis' core is fast, capable, and modern, and fully open sourced.
+All this combines to make an engine that allows for an unprecedented ability to manipulate a vibrant and dynamic world using simple, accessible semantics.

 #### Key Features